BDC Hamburger Icon

 Summer seasonal marketing strategies

-While it doesn’t have as many holidays as spring does, summer presents numerous marketing opportunities and themes, like sunshine, beaches and outdoor activities.
-Children are usually out of school on summer vacation, and families may go on trips.
+While it doesn’t have as many holidays as spring, summer presents numerous marketing opportunities and themes, including sunshine, beaches and outdoor activities.
+Children are usually out of school on summer vacation and families may go on trips.
 Brands can also highlight products and services that help people escape the heat.

 Outdoor marketing is another opportunity, as many people will participate in outdoor events.
-If you have a physical location, utilize the front area.
-Advertise sales with fun chalk designs on the sidewalk, or set up a tent outside to display your products or services to passersby.
+If you have a physical location, utilize its front area.
+Advertise sales with fun chalk designs on the sidewalk or set up a tent outside to display your products or services to passersby.

 Summer holidays: